 Theanine tends to draw attention for its mood-boosting effects.
 However, the benefits of L-theanine extend beyond feeling calm.

-Researchers believe that theanine exerts an anxiolytic (or, stress-inhibiting) effect to induce sleep.
-For good quality sleep to occur, the body must calm down.
-Unlike traditional sleep aids that also have anxiolytic effects, L-theanine promotes a better quality sleep without acting as a sedative.
+Researchers believe that theanine exerts an anxiolytic (aka stress-inhibiting) effect to induce sleep.
+To support high-quality sleep, the body must calm down.
+Unlike traditional sleep aids that also have anxiolytic effects, L-theanine promotes better quality sleep without acting as a sedative.

-In fact, a study published in the Journal of the American College of Nutrition found that 200 mg of L-theanine resulted in improved sleep quality.
+In fact, a study published in the Journal of the American College of Nutrition found that 200 milligrams of L-theanine resulted in improved sleep quality.

 A different study evaluated the effects of theanine on mental health.
 Since poor sleep can be a secondary consequence of stress, the same researchers simultaneously looked at L-theanine’s effect on sleep quality.
 Participants saw a reduction in sleep quality problems such as latency and disturbances after four weeks of supplementation.

-We usually don’t hear the terms ‘alert’ and ‘relaxed’ used in the same sentence.
+We don’t often associate the words “alert” and “relaxed” too closely.
 However, L-theanine makes it possible to feel both calm and focused in demanding situations—quite an impressive benefit in and of itself.

-One study found that participants taking 200 mg of theanine daily saw significant improvements in attention, performance, and reaction time.
+One study found that participants who took 200 milligrams of theanine daily experienced significant improvements in attention, performance, and reaction time.

 Another study took a closer look at the effects of L-theanine when paired with caffeine.
-Interestingly, researchers discovered that 97 mg of theanine paired with 40 mg of caffeine helped participants focus better during a stressful cognitive task and improved accuracy.
+Interestingly, researchers discovered that 97 milligrams of theanine paired with 40 milligrams of caffeine helped participants focus better during a stressful cognitive task and improved accuracy.
 Study participants also self-reported an improvement in alertness and a reduction in tiredness.

 The majority of research on L-theanine has investigated its role as a therapeutic agent against stress.
-More importantly, research data has consistently showcased the positive effects of theanine for stressed individuals.
+More importantly, research has consistently showcased the positive effects of theanine for individuals under stress.

-In fact, a systematic review of the literature revealed that doses of 200-400 mg of L-theanine resulted in significant stress reduction.
-A more recent systematic review confirmed that theanine reduced stress levels in people facing stressful situations.
+In fact, a systematic review of the literature reveals that 200 to 400 milligram doses of L-theanine resulted in significant stress reduction.
+A more recent systematic review confirms that theanine effectively reduces stress levels in people facing stressful situations.

-Additionally, we can’t forget that theanine can help promote a good night’s sleep which of course, can influence stress levels.
+We also can’t forget that theanine can help promote a good night’s sleep, which of course can influence stress levels.
 Moreover, unlike many anti-stress solutions, L-theanine has the ability to enhance relaxation without drowsiness.

 Who should try l-theanine?

 L-theanine may be beneficial for people who frequently experience feelings of overwhelm and/or have trouble managing stress.
-In addition, theanine can be helpful if you have difficulty with:
+In addition, theanine can be helpful if you have difficulty:

 - Falling asleep